farhadkpx/DEND-Data-Engneering-Nano-Degree-/Cloud_Data_Warehouse/Project_Cloud_Data_Warehouse/README.md

 > ## `Project Template Files:`
 Project template includes five files to work with this project available on project workspace.
+All these files are posted in my github repository with this link[link]

 `1.` `dwh.cfg` file contains all the necessary AWS credentials and database sourcing information.
+Due to `security-related-issues` some of the details will not be added into the github repository.

-`2.` `sql_queries.py` define and design schemas for your staging, fact and dimension tables for this project.
+`2.` `sql_queries.py` define and design schemas for your staging, fact and dimension tables for this project.[file-link on github]

 `3.` `create_tables.py` implements the logic created in sql_queries.py file to build fact and dimension table on Redshift.

-`4.` `etl.py` is where we'll load data from S3 into staging tables on Redshift and then insert those data into our newly created tables on Redshift.
+`4.` `etl.py` is where we'll load data from S3 into staging tables on Redshift and then insert those data into our newly created tables on Redshift.[file-link on github]

 `5.` `README.md` file where we'll provide discussion in detail about programming processes and decisions for this ETL pipeline.